clubside/clubside-web-components/README.md

 All attributes are optional.

 * `stars` is the number of stars to display.
 The default value is `5` and the minimum is `1`.
 There is no limit set but, y'know...
 * `value` is the number of stars set.
 Rather than supporting `0` stars excluding this attribute, or selecting the current number of stars, is meant to indicate no value set.
+Fires `change` event when the value changes, current value can be retrieved from `event.target.value`.

 #### Keyboard Support